-The C-Trak® Apollo system takes a few minutes to start up (boot) completely.
-Once the system displays the Count Screen, (described in section 2.4-1), it is ready for use.
+The C-Trak® Apollo takes a few minutes to start up (boot) completely.
+Once the Count Screen is displayed, (described in section 2.4-1), the device is ready for use.

-NOTE: To verify or reset the clock time if the system has been relocated, press 'Main Menu', then 'Setup', then 'Select Time Zone' to choose the time zone for your area.
+NOTE: To verify or reset the clock time, press 'Main Menu', then 'Setup', then 'Select Time Zone' to choose the time zone for your area.

-Assembly of the C-Trak® Apollo System
+Assembly of the C-Trak® Apollo Device